NVIDIA-docker

 • Domains to be whitelisted/allowlisted for known applications

-First version: 2022-11-01 Last updated: 2024-06-07 Last change: Added link to information on extra settings necessary for Stata.
-Introduction This is a community effort, if you experience issues, see mistakes/updates, or have other applications that ...
+First version: 2022-11-01 Last updated: 2024-11-22 Last change: Added details for cursor.com Introduction This is a community effort, if you experience issues, see mistakes/updates, or have other applications that you do know what to allowlist, ...